Application of Virtual Reality in Post-Operative Recovery of a Pediatric Scoliosis Patient Population

 - Primary Outcome Measures

-Name Time Method Average subjective pain level on the 10-point Wong-Baker FACES pain scale 3 times daily postoperatively until hospital discharge (up to 60 days postoperatively) The Wong-Baker FACES pain scale is a validated and widely used tool to assess subjective pain levels in children and adults.
-This tool uses a 10-point scale that ranges from 0 (no pain) to 10 (worst possible pain).
-Pain will be assessed using this tool before and after each virtual reality intervention and after every physical therapy session.
-The assessed pain level at each time point will be averaged across each day and across all of the participants.
+Name Time Method Average Change in Subjective Pain Level Using a 10 Point Likert Scale 2 times daily postoperatively until hospital discharge (up to 60 days postoperatively) This tool uses a 10-point scale that ranges from 0 (no pain) to 10 (worst possible pain).
+Pain will be assessed using this tool before and after every physical therapy session.
+The change in pain before and after each physical therapy session will be calculated and averaged across each patient.

 - Secondary Outcome Measures